CityOfLosAngeles/aqueduct/README.md

 ![Aqueductagram](Aqueduct.png)

-To deploy to production, [AWS Codedeploy](https://aws.amazon.com/codedeploy/) automatically pushes master to all the worker and master nodes / resets the system.
+To deploy to production, [AWS Codedeploy](https://aws.amazon.com/codedeploy/) automatically pushes master to all the worker nodes / resets the system.

 Open a PR againist master and it will be deployed.

+Currently, we do not autodeploy to the master node and you have to run the steps by hand.
+Working with Cloud team to fix.

 ### Debugging